0xPolygonMiden/miden-base/docs/architecture/accounts.md

 A `~63` bits long identifier for the account ID (one field element `felt`).

-The four most significant bits specify the [account type](#account-types) - regular or faucet - and the [storage mode](#account-storage-modes) - public or private.
+The four most significant bits specify the [account type](#account-types) - regular or faucet - and the account-storage-modes - public or private.

 ### Account data storage

-A storage for user-defined data that is composed of two components.
+Storage for user-defined data that is composed of two components.

 1. A simple sparse Merkle tree of depth `8` which is index addressable.
 This provides the user with `256` `word` slots.